The Big Lie You're Being Told About Achieving Great Skin

 Restricting food can be dangerous

 It has been noted that sugary foods potentially play a role in skin conditions such as acne but the research around dairy is poor.
-Dr. Mahto mentioned that there is no acne guideline in the UK, Canada, or the US which recommends cutting out dairy for the treatment of acne.
-"Balance and moderation is key," added Dr. Acharya.
+Dr Mahto mentioned that there is no acne guideline in the UK or the US which recommends cutting out dairy for the treatment of acne.
+"Balance and moderation is key," added Dr Acharya.
 It is too black and white (not to mention unproven) to see certain foods as 'good' or 'bad' for your skin.

 Advertisement